ZigaVukcevicDev/code-quest/README.md

 ### Overview 🔖

-TODO: Brief description of your project.
+Explore the world of Angular and NgRx with **Code quest**, a single-page application (SPA) that showcases key features in frontend development.

 ### Features 🎁

-TODO:

-- Breadcrumbs component
-- Feature 2
-- ...
+User is available to run application, then:

+- visit page with books
+  - perform search for book's name
+  - add/remove book to favorite books
+- visit page with favorite books
+  - remove book from favorite books

+> IMPORTANT
+>
+> Out of demo purpose, all functionality related to favorite books is stored locally in the browser.
+>
+> Please note that page refresh or server restart will cause DATA LOSS of all favorite books.

 #### Technical details

+- complete UI styling with responsiveness (mobile and desktop, starting with mobile first), having good UX in mind
+- modules (books, shared and design system) with lazy loading
+- layout (header with navigation, footer and main)
+- components (breadcrumbs, pagination, generic error, book, book list and book detail)
+- routing with page components
+  - /
+  - /books
+  - /books/detail/:id
+  - /books/favorite
+  - /design-system
+- services (books and favorite books)
+- store (using actions, effects, reducers and selectors for books and favorite books)
+- pipes (divider and numeric list)
-- Used lazy loading of module based on given route
+- icons with lazy loading
+- mocks (used at design system page and unit tests)
+- utility functions
+- generated documentation of application parts

-All components and directives are prefixed with `cq` (code quest), e.g. **cq-breadcrumbs** to potentially avoid conflicts with other libraries.
+All components are prefixed with `cq` (meaning code quest), e.g. **cq-breadcrumbs** to potentially avoid conflicts with other libraries.

 ### Project structure of monorepo and tech stack 💻